UWPCE-PythonCert/IntroPython-2017/_sources/modules/BasicPython.rst.txt

 .. nextslide::

 Statements:
+but statements carry out an action, but do not evaluate to a value, that is you can't assign to them (or put them in a lamda, or...)

 .. code-block:: ipython

-    In [6]: # statements do not return a value, may contain an expression
+    In [6]: # statements carry out an action, do not evaluate a value, may contain an expression

     In [7]: line_count = 42